 U.S. imposes sanctions on Chinese company over abuse of Uighurs

-The United States on Friday imposed sanctions on a powerful Chinese company in the Xinjiang province and two officials for what it said were human rights abuses against Uighurs and other ethnic minorities.
+The United States intensified its economic pressure on China's Xinjiang province on Friday, imposing sanctions on a powerful Chinese company and two officials for what it said were human rights abuses against Uighurs and other ethnic minorities.
 The move, the latest blow to U.S.-China relations, came a week after U.S. President Donald Trump closed the Chinese consulate in Houston, prompting Beijing to shutter the U.S. consulate in Chengdu.

-The U.S. Treasury Department said in a statement it blacklisted the Xinjiang Production and Construction Corps, also known as XPCC, along with Sun Jinlong, former party secretary of the XPCC, and Peng Jiarui, deputy party secretary and commander of the XPCC, over accusations they are connected to serious human rights abuse against ethnic minorities in Xinjiang.
+The U.S. Treasury Department said in a statement it blacklisted the Xinjiang Production and Construction Corps, also known as XPCC, along with Sun Jinlong, former party secretary of XPCC, and Peng Jiarui, XPCC's deputy party secretary and commander, over accusations they are connected to serious human rights abuse against ethnic minorities in Xinjiang.
 "The Chinese Communist Party's human rights abuses in Xinjiang, China against Uyghurs and other Muslim minorities rank as the stain of the century," U.S. Secretary of State Mike Pompeo said in a statement.

-China denies that Uighurs are unfairly marginalized, and says it is addressing underdevelopment and lack of jobs in heavily Uighur areas.
+China denies mistreatment of the minority group and says the camps holding many Uighurs provide vocational training and are needed to fight extremism.
 Washington's action freezes any U.S. assets of the company and officials; generally prohibits Americans from dealing with them; and bars Sun Jinlong and Peng Jiarui from traveling to the United States.

-A senior administration official, speaking on condition of anonymity, described the company as a "a secretive, paramilitary organization that performs a variety of functions under the direct control" of the Chinese Communist Party (CCP).
-"Their stated goals are to develop Xinjiang economically, secure the border and maintain stability there but in reality, they are directly involved in the implementation of the CCP's comprehensive surveillance, detention and indoctrination profarm in Xinjiang which we all know targets the Uighurs and members of other ethnic minority members in Xinjiang," the official said.
+A senior administration official, speaking on condition of anonymity, described the company as an "a secretive, paramilitary organization that performs a variety of functions under the direct control" of the Chinese Communist Party (CCP).
+"They are directly involved in the implementation of the CCP's comprehensive surveillance, detention, and indoctrination ... which we all know targets the Uighurs and members of other ethnic minority members in Xinjiang," the official said.

-The Treasury also issued a license on Friday, authorizing certain wind-down and divestment transactions and activities related to blocked subsidiaries of the XPCC until Sept.
-30. Three weeks ago, Washington imposed sanctions on the autonomous region of Xinjiang's Communist Party Secretary Chen Quanguo, a member of China's powerful Politburo and current first party secretary of the XPCC, and three other officials.
-Chen was described as the highest ranking Chinese official that the United States has blacklisted.
+The Treasury also issued a license, authorizing certain wind-down and divestment transactions and activities related to blocked XPCC subsidiaries until Sept.
+30. Washington recently imposed sanctions on the autonomous region of Xinjiang's Communist Party Secretary Chen Quanguo, the highest-ranking Chinese official to be targeted, blacklisting the member of China's powerful Politburo and current first party secretary of the XPCC, as well as other officials and the Xinjiang Public Security Bureau.

+Peter Harrell, a former official and sanctions expert at the Center for a New American Security, said that from an economic perspective, Friday's action was a "substantial escalation" of U.S. pressure and sends a warning to companies engaged in activity in China.
+"The Trump administration finally took meaningful sanctions ... action on Xinjiang, as opposed to ones that were primarily symbolic," Harrell said.

 ALSO READ